Changes for passenger transport drivers

 - Regular passenger transport service (RPT).

 Existing licences will be automatically transitioned in July, with PTV application fees waived.
-The transitioned PTV authorisation will have the same expiry as their previous licence.
+The expiry date of the transitioned PTV authorisation depends on the current licence type.
+See Changes for passenger transport vehicle owners for more information.

 Drivers who do not currently own or lease a plate, but who wish to get a vehicle of their own to operate, will be able to apply for a PTV authorisation.
 This includes on-demand rank or hail vehicles (taxis).